AliceO2Group/InfoLoggerGui/docs/developement-guide.md

 ## Architecture

 Global view:
-* InfoLoggerServer concentrate logs via TCP streams
+* InfoLoggerServer (external server) concentrates logs via TCP streams
-* MySQL keep the logs so we can query them
+* MySQL (external server) keep the logs so we can query them
-* InfoLoggerGui connects to both for 'querying' or 'stream'
+* InfoLoggerGui (this server) connects to both previous servers for *querying* or *streaming*

 InfoLoggerGui is a web server with its client part, it uses ajax and websocket though an API.
 OAuth allows to connect and have access to the static files (the client).